 It’s Impossible To Forget These 5 Horrific Winter Storms That Have Gone Down In Texas History

 Harsh winter weather isn’t exactly a typical thing here in Texas, so we definitely remember the times when it does happen.
 A few rare years have brought huge blizzards or ice storms that we’ll never forget – they caused destruction and death, and have left a lasting mark on the Lone Star State.
-Here are five of the absolute worst:
+Here are five of the absolute worst winter storms in Texas:

 Take a look at a few of the storms in action: